scrapoxy/scrapoxy/packages/website/deployment/single-instance.md

 ## Docker Compose

-Edit `docker-compose.yml` with the following content:
+Create a `docker-compose.yml` file with the following content:

 ```yaml
 version: '3'